Saturday, May 30, 2009

 • Additional cam cleat for main sheet.
 Self-tailing winches are nice, but not when the wind is up.
 I like to have a jammer for every line AND a cam cleat to hold the line instead of using the self tailer groove--it is simply too difficult to ease a self-tailer quickly when sailing short-handed.
 Additionally, I need cleats to tension spinnaker sheets when not in use, since they do not go through jammers.
 I don't believe I would like to put a spinnaker sheet in a jammer, as a snarl at the wrong time could be ugly.
 When the chute is up, it is the big engine and deserves its own winch and cam cleat.
 Thus, I now have 2 winches on each side, and one cam cleat on port and 2 cam cleats on starboard.

-to just below the big step into the cockpit.
+• Footrest Box.
+Multi-purpose.
+Storage.
+An aid to crew members with bad knees when re-positioned to just below the big step into the cockpit.
 Most importantly, leverage for helmsmen that are not over 7 feet tall.
 Honestly, some of the helm seat spacings are just plain ludicrous, like something out of "Honey, Who Shrunk the Kids?"
-Later I replace this with a fixed shelf, crafted from a teak/holly cabin sole that was ripped out in a remodel (it had a badly damaged end, which I cut off).
+Later I replace this with a fixed shelf (right) crafted from a teak/holly cabin sole that was ripped out during the remodel (it had a badly damaged end, which I cut off) of a Prout Snowgoose.

 • Pouches below seat.
 Keeps sunscreen, a knife, and a few tools near at hand.
 Canvas shoe pouches, cut down and hung from the original seat cushion snaps: $1 from the thrift store, 10 minuets work, no new holes.